 How We Tested

-To evaluate installation, ease of use, interface and performance impact, we installed each AV program on the same Asus X555LA laptop, which had been upgraded from Windows 8.1 to Windows 10 and featured an Intel Core i3-4005U processor, 6GB of RAM and 36GB of data on a 500GB hard drive.
+To evaluate installation, ease of use, interface and performance impact, we installed each AV program on the same Asus X555LA laptop, which ran Windows 10 and featured an Intel Core i3-4005U processor, 6GB of RAM and 36GB of data on a 500GB hard drive.

 We conducted our own tests on how much each antivirus product affected our laptop's performance, using our custom OpenOffice benchmark.
 We timed how long it took to run a quick scan and a full scan while the laptop crunched numbers in the background.

-We also assessed how easy each program is to use, the number of useful extra features it offers (including with free add-on software), and, finally, how insistently each program nags you to upgrade to paid software from the same company.
+We also assessed how easy each program was to use, the number of useful extra features it offered (including free add-on software) and how insistently each program nagged us to upgrade to paid software.

-Our malware-detection data comes from two independent evaluation labs, AV-TEST in Germany and AV-Comparatives in Austria.
-Each regularly tests major antivirus products for their abilities to detect zero-day malware and other threats.
+Our malware-detection data comes from two independent evaluation labs: AV-TEST in Germany and AV-Comparatives in Austria.
+Each lab regularly tests major antivirus products for their abilities to detect zero-day malware and other threats.

 Avast bought its rival AVG last year, and the two companies' malware-detection engines have been merged, with remarkable improvements.
 Avast Free Antivirus already had a friendly interface, a nearly imperceptible system impact and useful extra features, including a password manager and a network scanner.
 Now that its antivirus protection is almost perfect, we recommend Avast Free Antivirus without reservation.